-I want to get a house within the next 8 years.
+I want to get a house within the next eight years.
 The down payment is $40,000.
-I’m willing to take a good amount of risk since it is in 8 years’ time.
+I’m willing to take a fair amount of risk since it is in 8 years.
 I’ll build a failsafe into my savings plan by over saving.
 I’ll save $5000 more than I need.

-Looking at the portfolios on portfolioeinstein.com I’m going with a 60/40 portfolio.
+Looking at the portfolios on portfolioeinstein.com, I’m going with a 60/40 portfolio.
 That is a portfolio consisting of 60% stocks and 40% bonds.
-The returns for that portfolio the last 10 years has been 7.26% percent.
+The returns for that portfolio in the last ten years have been 7.26% percent.

 How much should I save if I want my down payment ready in 8 years?
 Here’s what it looks like in the savings calculator:

 You can find the savings calculator here.
-Be sure to go to file > make a copy, in order to be able to make changes.
+Be sure to go to file > make a copy, to be able to make changes.

 In the first example, I need to save $364 a year to get to my goal of $1500.
 That’s $1 a day according to the savings calculator – I think I can make that!

-But look what happened!
-Because I put my saving in a bond fund that is expected to yield 2% I’m effectively getting a 2% discount every year on my savings!
+But look at what happened!
+Because I put my saving in a bond fund that is expected to yield 2%, I’m effectively getting a 2% discount every year on my savings!
 Wow!

 Here’s the math: